-This rule corresponds in substance to the provisions of Chapter 3, section 1 of the TBA.
+This rule corresponds in substance to the provisions of Chapter 3, section 1 of the TBA and, in like manner, its application is limited to shareholdings in Swedish limited companies.

-According to the first paragraph, a requirement to make a mandatory offer is triggered where a person who holds no shares, or holds shares representing less than threetenths of the voting rights for all of the shares, in a Swedish limited company whose shares are traded on a Marketplace, through an acquisition of shares, either alone or together with a closely related party according to section 1.3(a)-(d) or (f), attains a shareholding representing not less than three-tenths of the voting rights for all of the shares in the company.
+According to the first paragraph, a requirement to make a mandatory offer is triggered where a person who holds no shares, or holds shares representing less than three-tenths of the voting rights for all of the shares, in a Swedish limited company whose shares are traded on a Marketplace, through an acquisition of shares, either alone or together with a closely related party according to section 1.3(a)-(d) or (f), attains a shareholding representing not less than three-tenths of the voting rights for all of the shares in the company.
 It is irrelevant what form the acquisition takes.
 For example, the acquisition may consist of a purchase but also a subscription for shares, a conversion into shares, or an acquisition by virtue of family law.
 It is irrelevant how many shares are acquired.
 The crucial thing is whether the total shareholding after the acquisition meets the specified threshold.

 In line with the purpose of the rules governing mandatory offers, the requirement that the relevant share of voting rights must have been achieved through an acquisition means that the acquisition must be final and definitive.
-If the acquisition has been made through a purchase which is subject to certain conditions, such as regulatory clearance by a competition authority, in order for the requirement to make a mandatory offer to be triggered, these conditions must be satisfied and the the acquirer must be able to exercise voting rights for the relevant shares.
+If the acquisition has been made through a purchase which is subject to certain conditions, such as regulatory clearance by a competition authority, in order for the requirement to make a mandatory offer to be triggered, these conditions must be satisfied and the acquirer must be able to exercise voting rights for the relevant shares.
 Correspondingly, the term "acquisition" in this context means that an acquisition which takes place through a subscription for shares will not trigger a requirement to make a mandatory offer until the relevant share issue has been registered.

 When calculating the total share of voting rights in the company, shares held in treasury will be taken into account.
-As a result, any holding by the company of treasury shares has no impact on the number of shares which a third party may acquire without triggering a requirement to make a mandatory offer.
+As a result, any holding by the company of Thus, where the company holds share in treasury (which normally does not occur due to restrictions in the Swedish Companies Act), such treasury shares has have no impact on the number of shares which a third party may acquire without triggering a requirement to make a mandatory offer.